 Russia had one color of hair coloring, red.
 There was no other choice.

 Russians were told that their astronauts were the first to visit the moon.
-It wasn’t true and now we find that nobody has visited the moon.

-On any fairly well-traveled road, one could always see at least one dead vehicle within a couple hundred meters.
+On any fairly well-traveled road, one could always see at least one dead vehicle every couple hundred meters.
 Many would hitchhike, as that was a common practice.
 The hitchhiker would wave the hand in a certain way to show that he/she was wishing a ride and willing to pay some small amount to help defray expenses.
 It was common to see dead buses too.
 In that case, one would see dozens of people waving hands for pick-up.

 Sometimes instead of the well designed underground commuter system, the trains would run above ground on tracks that were very obviously wavy and dangerous.
 Those trains all ran very slowly.